igneous8k/whitelist-nft-api/README.md

 ]
 }

+Server Generates Tree on startup if addresses are present already.

 GET "/generate"
 -Returns the merkletree root.
-This route creates the merkletree from addresses.json and stores it in server memory (not storage to prevent access).
+This route creates the merkletree from addresses.json and stores it in server memory.
 Use this only once when you are done adding addresses in whitelist.

 GET "/getproof/walletaddress"
 -Returns Wallet's Merkleproof if it valid and whitelisted address with status true flag, returns status false and error true flag if address is not whitelisted.